Axway-API-Management-Plus/apigateway-openlogging-elk/nodemanager/README.md

 ### Skip Elasticsearch?

 This Compare attribute filter is used to check if the parameter: `useOpsdb` is set to `true`.
 If `true`, Elasticsearch is not used to handle this request.
-:point_right: In order to make use of this optional parameter you have to configure it in your `<apigateway>/config/acl.json` as an allowed parameter like so otherwise the ANM will return a 403 error:
+:point_right: In order to make use of this optional parameter you have to configure it in your `<apigateway>/config/acl.json` as an allowed parameter as shown below, otherwise the ANM will return a 403 error:
 ```
 "ops_get_messages" : { "path" : "/ops/search?protocol=&format=&from=&count=&order=&rorder=&ago=&field=&value=&op=&jmsPropertyName=&jmsPropertyValue=&useOpsdb=" },
 ```